 During the night, D Company pushed further east, past Merton’s C Company who then turned to the south.
 At 6am on the 4th, we read

-C Company had managed to bridge the river at G.17.a.5.6. during the night and early morning, and pushed one platoon across to the south.’
+C Company had managed to bridge the river at G.17.a.5.6. [see map above] during the night and early morning, and pushed one platoon across to the south.’

 The bridge was used to move Platoons from other Companies across the river, allowing an advance on the south bank of the Lys towards Bac St. Maur, which fell during the 4th.
 The movement now was further east and, initially, south.
-Merton and C Company were tasked with clearing out resistance south of Bac St Maur (H.19 Central).
-Here C Company made a considerable advance.’
-They then pushed northeast up the Rue Rataille.
-27 By dawn on the 6th Merton and his men were in Fort Rompu (H.8.c.0.3) and there were ordered to advance up the Rue de la Lys to H.8 Central, take it and clear out the enemy holding the copse and houses to the south of it.
-28
+Merton and C Company were tasked with clearing out resistance southeast of Bac St Maur (H.19 Central).
+Here C Company ‘made a considerable advance.’
+They then pushed northeast up the Rue Rataille.21 By dawn on the 6th Merton and his men were in Fort Rompu (H.8.c.0.3) and there were ordered to advance up the Rue de la Lys to H.8 Central, take it and clear out the enemy holding the copse and houses to the south of it.22

 The Diary records: